 Submitted by unfpa_root_user on

-For decades UNFPA has advocated for women and girls, promoting legal and policy reforms and gender-responsive data collection, as well as supporting initiatives that improve the health of women and girls and expand their choices in life.
+UNFPA has for decades worked to advance gender equality by championing the rights of women and girls, promoting legal and policy reforms and gender-responsive data collection, and supporting initiatives that improve the health of women and girls and expand their choices in life.

 Thematic Area